UN General Assembly chief calls for US to pay fees in full

 Sign up now: Get ST's newsletters delivered to your inbox

+only a partial paymentto the global body, amounting to less than 5 per cent of the total amount owed.

-The United States has paid about $160 million of the more than $4 billion it owes to the U.N., a United Nations spokesperson said last week, after Reuters reported that an initial payment was pending.
+The United States has paid about US$160 million (S$202 million) of the more than US$4 billion it owes to the UN, a United Nations spokesperson said last week, after Reuters reported that an initial payment was pending.

-United Nations Secretary-General has warned the body faces "imminent financial collapse" due to unpaid fees.
+The United Nations secretary-general has warned the body faces “imminent financial collapse” due to unpaid fees.

-"Every member states has to pay its contribution in full and on time, and $160 million is obviously not in full," said Annalena Baerbock, president of the U.N.
-General Assembly, when asked at a Geneva press briefing about the U.S. payment.
+“Every member states has to pay its contribution in full and on time, and US$160 million is obviously not in full,” said UN General Assembly president Annalena Baerbock, when asked at a Geneva press briefing about the US payment.

+US President Donald Trump last week hosted the first meeting of his Board of Peace

 “And for everything else regarding peace and security, we do have an international institution and legitimate body.
 It’s called the United Nations,” she said.
 REUTERS